rinigus/mapbox-gl-qml/api.md

     [QSettings](http://doc.qt.io/qt-5/qsettings.html).
 At present,
     this concerns only cache maximal size.

+* `qreal`**`devicePixelRatio`** Device pixel ratio that is used during construction of the map widget.
+This should correspond to the true physical to logical pixel ratio as given in Qt via devicePixelRatio method of QScreen.
+This property allows sharp rendering of the widget in HiDPI cases if the rendering through framebuffer is used (see `useFBO`).
+For direct rendering case (`useFBO=false`), `devicePixelRatio` is not used.

+    If `devicePixelRatio` is not specified, it is determined on the basis of the parent QQuickItem, or if absent, on the basis of the primary screen.

+    See also `pixelRatio` that can be changed after the widget is constructed.

 * `bool `**`useFBO`** When set to `true` (default), Mapbox GL will use a framebuffer object to render a map.
 When set to `false`, the map is rendered issuing OpenGL commands directly, through a